 The status of Comoros lobster fishery shall be a New and Exploratory Fishery with reference to the paragraph 3 of CMM 17.
 In order to conduct the lobster fishery as a New and Exploratory fishery, the Comoros shall complete the necessary procedures and get approval to conduct it in accordance with CMM17, and at the same time, the MoP should examine how this fishery could tentatively be authorised before providing such approval.

-Therefore, it is firstly recommended that MoP applies New and Exploratory Fisheries to the Comoro’s lobster fishery, as stipulated in CMM 17.
-Secondary, it is recommended that the MoP provides an interim authorization to the Comoros lobster fishery under the following transition process, so that the formal procedures to get approval to conduct this fishery will be completed in accordance with CMM 17 in a timely fashion.
+Therefore, it is firstly recommended that MoP designates the Comoros lobster fishery as a New and Exploratory Fishery, in accordance with CMM 17.
+Secondly, it is recommended that the MoP provides an interim authorization to the Comoros lobster fishery under the following transition process, so that the formal procedures to get approval to conduct this fishery will be completed in accordance with CMM 17 in a timely fashion.

-.
+In accordance with CMM17(2024), the proponents shall develop a Fishery Operational Plan (FOP) which shall be reviewed by SC11 and CC10 in accordance with their established processes (e.g. Fisheries Operation Plan Checklists).

+In accordance with CMM17(2024), the proponents shall develop a CMM for consideration by MoP13.

+In accordance with paragraph 12 of CMM17(2024) the CMM shall be time bound for no more than 3-years from the commencement of the fishery (18th December 2024).

+This authorization shall be made under the conditions such as TAC and TAE as stipulated in Annex1.
+The period of authorization is for 1 year from the end of MoP12 to the beginning of MoP13 and the MoP shall not consider any extension of the interim authorization unless CMM 17 has been complied with in full, including SC11 and CC10 consideration of the FOP and MoP13’s approval of a CMM submitted in accordance with all SIOFA procedural requirements.

 2 Provisional monitoring measures

-It is recommended thatthe MoP should establish the following provisional monitoring measures with a view to properly monitoring and ensuring the compliance by the Comoro’s lobster fishery to the conditions (TAC, TAE) required by the intersessional decision, before its approval for the Comoros to conduct this proposed fishery as a new and exploratory fishery in accordance with CMM 17.
+The MoP shall establish the following provisional monitoring measures with a view to properly monitoring and ensuring the compliance by the Comoro’s lobster fishery to the conditions (TAC, TAE) required by the intersessional decision, before its approval for the Comoros to conduct this proposed fishery as a new and exploratory fishery in accordance with CMM 17(2024).

 In order to monitor the use of the TAC in a transparent manner, the Comoros shall send monthly catch reports of its lobster fishery to the Secretariat using the template in Annex II.